euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Requirements

 * iOS 10.0+
-* Visual Studio 15.7+ / Visual Studio for Mac 7.5+
+* Visual Studio 2019 for Windows / Visual Studio for Mac 7.5+
 * Workspace ONE-enrolled iOS test device
 * The Workspace ONE Xamarin SDK (AWSDK) package from the Nuget Store.
 * A Xamarin iOS app to integrate with the Workspace ONE SDK